Giorgia Meloni: 2022 general election

 In a record-low voter turnout election, exit polls projected that the centre-right coalition would win a majority of seats in the 2022 general election.
 Meloni was projected to be the winner of the election with FdI receiving a plurality of seats, and per agreement with the centre-right coalition, which held that the largest party in the coalition would nominate the next prime minister, she was the frontrunner and would become the country's first female prime minister.
-The PD, head of the centre-left coalition, conceded defeat shortly after the exit polls, and Hungary's Orbán, Poland's Mateusz Morawiecki, United Kingdom's Liz Truss, and Marine Le Pen, former leader of National Rally (RN) in France, congratulated Meloni.
+The PD, head of the centre-left coalition, conceded defeat shortly after the exit polls.

+Hungary's Orbán, Poland's Mateusz Morawiecki, United Kingdom's Liz Truss, and Marine Le Pen, former leader of National Rally (RN) in France, congratulated Meloni.
 European radical right parties and leaders, such as Alternative for Germany and Vox, also celebrated Meloni's results.
-After many years of absence from politics, Gianfranco Fini, former leader of the MSI and AN during the early years of Meloni's political career, expressed satisfaction for her victory, said he had voted for her party, and described her as an anti-fascist, despite her rejection of the label, which she considers to be political.
+After many years of absence from politics, Gianfranco Fini, former leader of the MSI and AN during the early years of Meloni's political career, said he had voted for her party and described her as an anti-fascist, despite her rejection of the label, which she considers to be political.

 Observers have debated how right-wing a Meloni-led government would be, and which label and position on the political spectrum would be more accurate or realistic.
 Many variously described it as Italy's first far-right-led government since World War II, and Meloni as the first far-right leader since Benito Mussolini, and some academics also described it as the most right-wing government since 1945.
 Many questioned its direction, citing Berlusconi's and Salvini's Russian ties, in contrast to Meloni's Atlanticism.
 Others, such as Sky News, while citing Meloni's and her party's neo-fascist roots, disagreed with the far-right label and said: "Giorgia Meloni is not a fascist."
 Steve Sedwick of CNBC summarised the discussion, saying: "Have we got a centre-right coalition, have we got a right coalition, have we got a far-right coalition, or have we got a fascist coalition?
 I have seen all four printed, depending on who you read."